Comme des Garçons: Fashion

 Its collections are designed in the studio in Aoyama, Tokyo, and manufactured in Japan, France, Spain, and Turkey.
 Over the years, the company has repeatedly associated itself with international arts and cultural projects.
 The 1997 spring-summer collection, often referred to as the lumps and bumps collection, which contained fabric in bulk and balls on the garments, led to a collaboration, also in 1997, between Rei Kawakubo and New York-based choreographer Merce Cunningham called Scenario.
 The 2006 autumn/winter collection dealt with the concept of the persona, the different ways to present one's self to the world.
 Fusing tailored menswear with feminine elements such as corsets and flower printed dress fabrics, Persona was another collection that combined the feminine with the masculine.

 Junya Watanabe and, as of recently, Tao Kurihara have started their own sub-labels under the label.
 Both were also involved in designing for the casual women's knitwear line Tricot.

+Chitose Abe formerly worked as a pattern-maker for the label.